1940 Philadelphia Eagles season

-The 1940 Philadelphia Eagles season was their eighth in the National Football League.
-The team failed to improve on their previous output of 1–9–1, losing ten games.
-The team failed to qualify for the playoffs for the eighth consecutive season.
+The 1940 Philadelphia Eagles season was their eighth in the National Football League (NFL).
+The team continued down the path of the 1939 Eagles, registering a second consecutive one-win season and languishing in the league's basement.

 The Eagles 298 rushing yards in 1940 are the fewest in the history of the NFL.
 The team gained only 0.94 yards per carry.